by Pete Marshall

 That tread beyond this bitter plight.

 People become homeless for many reasons.
-Finances, drug and alcohol abuse, mental illness, poor life choices or skills, personal preference and more.
+Finances, drug and alcohol abuse, mental illness, poor life choices or skills, personal preferences, and more.

 There are also many families in our area, whom we consider to be ‘at-risk’.
 The situation for families who live paycheck to paycheck won’t be looking too good if they lose a job and can’t get another one right away (and these families may just be someone you know or are related to).